raziel-carvajal/emergent_overlays/doc/algorithms.md

 ![Taxonomy](taxonomy.png)

 For the moment, we are interested on algorithms where the antenna transmission range is fixed (the red areas in the picture above).
-Observe that there are these protocols can be further subclassfied depending on other features (e.g., underlying topology, context-awareness, etc.)
+Observe that there are these protocols can be further classified depending on other features (e.g., underlying topology, context-awareness, etc.)

 Each algorithm below can be located under one leaf in the taxonomy; we will give the leaf every time we present a method.